ChristopheTaymans/Marshall-DSL40-MIDI-Switcher/README.md

 ## Hardware

-In folder Eagle, you'll find schematic and board to build the circuit board.
-If you have a CNC machine, you'll find too the G code files to engrave the circuit and the case.
+In the folder Eagle, you'll find schematic and board implementation to build the circuit board.
+If you have a CNC machine, you'll find the G code files to engrave the circuit and the case.

 ![circuit 1](https://github.com/user-attachments/assets/0fa2b67c-2956-4702-ac5b-690facca2e66)